-Policy 11-3A: Town Hall shall serve as a central distribution point for South Florida Water Management District, Florida ERP and Miami-Dade County WASD news releases, brochures and public presentations on ways for homeowners, businesses and industry to conserve all forms of water resources.
+Policy I1-3A: Town Hall shall serve as a central distribution point for South Florida Water Management District, Florida

+ERP and Miami-Dade County WASD news releases, brochures and public presentations on ways for homeowners, businesses and industry to conserve all forms of water resources.

-Policy 11-3B: The Town's Land Development Regulations shall contain standards requiring the use of all feasible water-saving devices in new and renovation building construction.
+Policy 11-3B: The Town's Land Development Regulations shall contain standards requiring the use of all feasible watersaving devices in new and renovation building construction.

-Policy 11-3C: The Town's Land Development Regulations will contain the minimum standards for the use of water-saving "xeriscape" plants, watering techniques and landscape designs in existing and future developed areas of the Town.
+Policy 11-3C: The Town's Land Development Regulations will contain the minimum standards for the use of water-saving Florida Friendly plants, watering techniques and landscape designs in existing and future developed areas of the Town.

-Policy 11-3D: The Town will encourage homeowners and businesses in Cutler Bay to use non-potable water for landscaping and lawn care and maintenance.
+Policy I1-3D: The Town will encourage homeowners and businesses in Cutler Bay to use non-potable water for landscaping and lawn care and maintenance.

-Policy 11-3E: The Town will assist South Florida Water Management District in providing educational materials on innovative ways homeowners can landscape and install devices such as rainbarrels to collect rainwater for reuse within their own yards.
+Policy I1-3E: The Town will assist South Florida Water Management District in providing educational materials on innovative ways homeowners can landscape and install devices such as rain barrels to collect rainwater for reuse within their own yards.
+In addition, the Town will examine ways to provide incentives for homeowners to incorporate such devices, as well as educational materials and demonstration projects at Town sponsored events.

-Policy 11-3F: Where feasible, the Town will assist Miami-Dade County WASD in the installation of treated re-used (grey) water lines in Cutler Bay for use in parks, on road Rights-of-Way and other appropriate landscaped areas with the Town limits.
+Policy I1-3F: Where feasible, the Town will assist Miami-Dade County WASD in the installation of treated re-used (grey) water lines in Cutler Bay for use in parks, on road Rights-of-Way and other appropriate landscaped areas with the Town limits.